Egypt: 5,000 Years of "You Have To See This"

 Backpacker

-- Hostel dorms from £6/night
+- Hostel dorms from £6 a night

 - Street food and local eateries